Previous

 Enrich your fashion product photography for eCommerce with these 9 tips on how to photograph clothing on a ghost mannequin.

-Creating the effect then involves styling clothes on the mannequin, and finally deploying PhotoRobot’s_Cube and automation software.
-All we need is a small studio workspace, our cameras (a high-end Canon or Nikon), our mannequin, and our clothes.
+Creating the ghost mannequin effect with PhotoRobot involves styling clothes on the mannequin, and finally deploying PhotoRobot’s Cube and automation software.
+All we need is a small studio workspace, a PhotoRobot compatible camera, our ghost mannequin, and clothes to photograph.

 Join us in this fashion product photography guide for e-commerce to discover the process.
 We share 9 tips on how to photograph clothing on a ghost mannequin, including what lighting, cameras, and editing tricks to use.